scaleway/serverless-examples/functions/cors-python/README.md

 **Context:** This example shows how to handle preflight CORS requests that will be sent by a browser when invoking a function.
 It uses totally permissive, open CORS.
 You may want to modify this to make it more secure.

-**Explanation** The function of the example is allowing most CORS requests.
+**Explanation** The function of the example is to allow most CORS requests.
 For more documentation on how to control access for CORS requests, see [HTTP response headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#the_http_response_headers)

 ## Setup